Western lowland gorilla: Conservation

-In the northeastern part of the Republic of the Congo, even though poaching is illegal, western lowland gorillas are still being hunted for their bushmeat and the young for pets; five percent of the subspecies is killed each year because of this.
+In the northeastern part of the Republic of the Congo, western lowland gorillas are still being hunted for their bushmeat and the young for pets; five percent of the subspecies is killed each year because of this.
 Deforestation of this area allows for the trade of bushmeat and even more poaching.
 Commercial poaching of chimpanzees, forest elephants and western gorillas in the Republic of the Congo resulted from the increased amount of commercial logging and infrastructure.
 Deforestation and logging allowed for the creation of roads which allowed hunters to hunt deeper into the forest, increasing the amount of poaching and bushmeat trade in the area.
 The Republic of the Congo has put in place a conservation effort to conserve different species such as chimpanzees, forest elephants and western gorillas from poaching and deforestation.
 This conservation effort would allow these species to benefit from vegetation and ecologically important resources.

-Bush meat hunting and timber harvesting in the western lowland gorilla’s habitat have negatively affected the probability of its survival.
+Bush meat hunting and timber harvesting in the western lowland gorilla's habitat have negatively affected the probability of its survival.
 The western lowland gorilla is considered to be critically endangered by the IUCN.
 The western lowland gorillas, like many gorillas, are essential to the composition of the rainforest due to their seed distribution.
 The conservation of the western lowland gorilla has been made a priority by many organizations.
 The Wildlife Conservation Society (WCS) has been working with the local community in the Congo Basin to establish wildlife management programs.
 The WCS is also working in Congo and surrounding countries to limit the bush meat trade by enforcing laws and hunting restrictions and also helping the local people find new sources of protein.